 <strong>As work starts on the temporary Olympic shooting venue, its striking design is revealed</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Building work has begun on the polka dot-decorated shooting venue for the 2012 London Olympics, meaning that construction has now started on all the venues for the Games.

 The temporary facility, located in the grounds of Woolwich?s historic Royal Artillery Barracks in south-east London, has attracted criticism from some members of the shooting community because it will not provide a long-term legacy for the sport.